haileytapia/portfolio/DiscordUserGuide.md

 ## User interface

 Discord's user interface (UI) is designed to eliminate distractions and keep you focused on your conversations.
-It consists of various elements, including a server list, and chat windows.
+It consists of the following elements:

+*   1
+*   2
+*   3

+Each of these elements is described in a separate section below.
+You can also select a UI element from the list above to navigate to its section.

 ![image](https://github.com/haileytapia/portfolio/assets/78626762/0f56ac1c-3d35-4642-b253-34da1800718f)

-### Server list
+## Server list

 The server list is located on the left-hand side of the screen and displays all the servers of which you are a member.

 ![image](https://github.com/haileytapia/portfolio/assets/78626762/c792fee0-2710-4301-b813-6f258b925743)

+### What is a server?

 Servers are like chat rooms where you can join communities of like-minded individuals to chat and share ideas.
 Select any of the servers to access the channels within them.
 Additionally, users can create new servers by clicking on the plus icon at the bottom of the server list.

 These are the communities you can join or create to connect with other users.

-#### Join a server
+### Join a server

 1. Select **\+ Add a Server** from the server list.